 By purchasing products at a fair wage, WC Trading Co. is able to break poverty cycles and create sustainable change and development.
 Each item represented in the store is handmade and uniquely characterizes a different person, culture and story.
 WC Trading Co. has the opportunity to give artisans from remote parts of the world a global voice simply by shopping with purpose!”

 So, when I saw this lovely handcrafted frame, I thought this would be a great win-win situation.
-The frame is made by an artisan from Village Artisan.
+The frame is made by an artisan from Village Artisan in India.
 It came with the saying “Love You to the Moon and Back” in the frame.
 I placed it on the back side of the frame keeping it visible.
 I used glass powder and frits to create this wildflower scene.
 This piece can either be hung on a wall or stand up on a surface.
 See more detail here in my Etsy shop.